 Our primary program is a week long summer camp session, offered each summer at a beautiful summer camp site in Muskoka.
 Our programming meets the unique and varied accessibility needs of our camper population, while offering all of the classic summer camping activities; including canoeing, archery, rock climbing, field and court sports, arts and crafts, swimming, kayaking, and more.

 Camp OKI was founded in 2004, by Dr. Elizabeth Stephenson and Dr. Joel Kirsh.
-Dr. Kirsh continues to act as the camp medical director, as well as the chair of OKI's board of directors.
-Camp OKI is directed by Rachael Baker.
+Drs.
+Stephenson and Kirsh are still the camp medical directors, and Dr. Kirsh is the chair of OKI's board of directors.
 We are grateful for the contributions from our talented team of registered nurses who keep our Camp OKI MedShed operations running smoothly.